WebbyLab/ansible-role-common/README.md

-Role Name
+Ubuntu common role
 =========

-Role will setup hostname and timezone and installs standard tools.
+Role will setup hostname and timezone and install standard tools.

 Tools: